cssmfc/camgirl-obs/README.md

 [OBS is a free downloadable software](https://obsproject.com/) which allows recording, editing and live streaming directly from user’s device.
 The overlay is a piece of content (image, text, web page) displayed on top of a live stream scene.

-Feel free to [browse through our available templates](https://camgirl.cloud/support/forum/download/obs-overlays/) and post your suggestions, feedback on support forum.
+Feel free to [browse through our available templates](https://github.com/cssmfc/obs/tree/master/obs_overlays), download, test, develop.
+Post your suggestions, feedback on [CGC support forum](https://camgirl.cloud/support/forum/download/obs-overlays/).

 :wrench: General install of OBS overlays downloaded form our platform:
 1. Download and extract the content from zip file